Group B: Legacy

 The era of Group B is often considered one of the most competitive and compelling periods in rallying.
 The combination of a lightweight chassis, sophisticated aerodynamics, and massive amounts of horsepower resulted in the development of a class of cars whose performance has not yet been surpassed within their category, even three decades later.
-In reference to their dubious safety record, the class has also earned an unsavory nickname among some rally enthusiasts: "Killer B's".
+In reference to their dubious safety record, the class has also earned an unsavoury nickname among some rally enthusiasts: "Killer B's".
 In contrast to this, many others refer to the Group B era as the Golden Age of Rallying.

 Many racing video games feature Group B cars for the player to drive.
 One such example is the 2017 video game Gran Turismo Sport, which features a rally car category known as "Gr.
 B", an obvious homage to Group B. This particular category features predominantly fictional rally cars based on newer models, such as the Mitsubishi Lancer Evolution X and the Subaru WRX STI, although it does include the Pikes Peak version of the Audi Quattro.
 For the game's sequel, Gran Turismo 7, an actual Group B car—the Peugeot 205 T16—was added to the class.
 Another video game, Art of Rally, takes place in an alternate universe where Group B was never discontinued, and features fictional cars inspired by the famous rally cars of that era.